 The triangle is great, but to get the perfect look for our horn, we want to round those bottom edges.
 So, fold your felt back in half and cut a slight curve on the outside edge of the felt.
 It should look something like this:

-OK, so that wasn’t hard at all, but if you want to make it really easy, sign up for my newsletter at the end of this post and you will receive the PDF pattern for the unicorn horn headband FREE!
+OK, so that wasn’t hard at all, but if you want to make it really easy, sign up for my newsletter and you will receive the PDF pattern for the unicorn horn headband FREE!
 The pattern is scaled for using felt pieces that are 6 inches by 6 inches.
 You can always scale the pattern when you print to fit the size you need.

 If you do opt to use the PDF pattern, all you do is cut the pattern out and then trace it onto your felt.
 Don’t worry if your lines are there after you cut it.
 You won’t see them once the unicorn horn is finished 🙂